The Benchmark M Dwarf Eclipsing Binary CM Draconis With TESS: Spots, Flares and Ultra-Precise Parameters

 Our precision on the stellar masses is 0.11\% and 0.12\% for A and B, respectively.
 This is an improvement with respect to the \citet{morales2009} precisions of 0.39\% and 0.47\%.
 The improvement is not as large as it was with the radius, but that is because we improved the photometry but used the same RVs.
 The fact that the masses have improved despite using the same RVs is due to improved orbital parameters.
 For example, the precise eclipse phase from photometry more precisely constrain the eccentricity than the RVs alone.
 Since the conversion from RV semi-amplitude $K$ to mass has an eccentricity dependence, an improved measurement of $e$ improves the measurement of $M_{\rm A}$ and $M_{\rm B}$.

 Overall, these are the most precise M dwarf parameters ever measured and are likely amongst the most precisely-measured stars ever.
 There is some discrepancy between our measurements and the \citet{morales2009} measurements.
 Based on the \citet{morales2009} measurement error, our radii are both $\approx 1.3\sigma$ smaller.
 Our masses are $6.6\sigma$ and $4\sigma$ smaller for A and B, respectively.
-However, as previously mentioned, changes to the photometry will impact the masses, and we have moved from ground-based photometry to an order of magnitude more space-based data.
+Compared with \citet{morales2009}, we use new photometry but the same radial velocities.
+It may therefore seem surprising that we get different masses.
+However, as previously mentioned, changes to the photometry will still impact the masses.
+We have moved from ground-based photometry to an order of magnitude more space-based data.